What Is Reproduction?

-About 5 to 6 days after the sperm fertilizes the egg, the fertilized egg (zygote) has become a multicelled blastocyst.
-A blastocyst (BLAS-tuh-sist) is about the size of a pinhead, and it's a hollow ball of cells with fluid inside.
+About 5 to 6 days after the sperm fertilizes the egg, the fertilized egg (pronounced: zygote) has become a multicelled blastocyst.
+A blastocyst (pronounced: BLAS-tuh-sist) is about the size of a pinhead, and it's a hollow ball of cells with fluid inside.
 The blastocyst burrows itself into the lining of the uterus, called the endometrium.
-The hormone estrogen causes the endometrium (en-doh-MEE-tree-um) to become thick and rich with blood.
+The hormone estrogen causes the endometrium (pronounced: en-doh-MEE-tree-um) to become thick and rich with blood.
 Progesterone, another hormone released by the ovaries, keeps the endometrium thick with blood so that the blastocyst can attach to the uterus and absorb nutrients from it.
 This process is called implantation.

 After about 8 weeks, the embryo is about the size of a raspberry, but almost all of its parts — the brain and nerves, the heart and blood, the stomach and intestines, and the muscles and skin — have formed.

 During the fetal stage, which lasts from 9 weeks after fertilization to birth, development continues as cells multiply, move, and change.
-The fetus (FEE-tis) floats in amniotic (am-nee-AH-tik) fluid inside the amniotic sac.
-It gets oxygen and nourishment from the mother's blood via the placenta (pluh-SEN-tuh).
-This disk-like structure sticks to the inner lining of the uterus and connects to the fetus via the umbilical (um-BIL-ih-kul) cord.
+The fetus (pronounced: FEE-tis) floats in amniotic (pronounced: am-nee-AH-tik) fluid inside the amniotic sac.
+The fetus gets oxygen and nourishment from the mother's blood via the placenta (pronounced: pluh-SEN-tuh).
+This disk-like structure sticks to the inner lining of the uterus and connects to the fetus via the umbilical (pronounced: um-BIL-ih-kul) cord.
 The amniotic fluid and membrane cushion the fetus against bumps and jolts to the mother's body.

 Pregnancy lasts an average of 280 days — about 9 months.
 When the baby is ready for birth, its head presses on the cervix, which begins to relax and widen to get ready for the baby to pass into and through the vagina.
 Mucus has formed a plug in the cervix, which now loosesn.
 It and amniotic fluid come out through the vagina when the mother's water breaks.